Stevie-Ray/referrer-spam-blocker/README.md

 ## Downloading

-If you just want the blacklist, see the [latest release](https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist-block/releases).
-Otherwise, if you need to make changes to the blacklist, clone the repo with:
+If you want to download both files, see the [latest zip](https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist/archive/master.zip).
+Otherwise, if you need to make changes to these files, clone the repo with:

 ```sh
 git clone --recursive https://github.com/Stevie-Ray/apache-nginx-referral-spam-blacklist-block.git
 ```

+## Apache: .htaccess usage
+.htaccess is a configuration file for use on web servers running Apache.
+This file is usually found in the root “public_html” folder of your website.

 ## Nginx: referral-spam.conf usage